Bihar: Youth drowns while filming Tik Tok video

-Darbhanga (Bihar) [India], July 26 (ANI): One youth died after drowning in a stream of floodwater while filming a Tik Tok video in Darbhanga district of Bihar on Monday.
+Darbhanga (Bihar): One youth died after drowning in a stream of floodwater while filming a Tik Tok video in Darbhanga district of Bihar on Monday.
 The body of the youth was recovered a day later by the authorities.

 The deceased, Afzal, a resident of Adalpur village, with his two friends Kasim and Sitare, were making TikTok videos in which they were performing stunts by diving into a stream of floodwater in Keoti block.
 A video of the incident has also been found.